CHAPTER 11& 12

 SELECT REVERSE('STRING FUNCTION') returns NOITCNUF GNIRTS

-REPLICATE : Repeats a input string for a specified number of times.
+REPLICATE : Repeats a input string for a specified number of

 Syntax: REPLICATE (string, integer)